 Some practitioners and activists have been critical of CSR initiatives because they often seem more concerned with marketing than substantive social contributions.
 Critics also note that the focus should be on whether the actions of a business complies with human rights law, rather than the charity it publicizes.
 In addition, if a business does not volunteer into this system, there is no way to enforce accountability.
-Voluntary commitments through CSR are especially problematic from a human rights perspective because these obligations are not mandatory, whereas human rights are.
+Voluntary commitments through CSR are especially problematic from a human rights are.
 The voluntary approach allows a business to choose whether or not to take action, and gives the option of revoking its commitment at any time.
 This optional scenario contradicts the mandatory, obligatory nature of human rights.
 Moreover, voluntary approaches often lack substance.
 Monitoring, even by an external party, can be manipulated.
 A business may make public pledges and employ community outreach strategies that are more about brand promotion than human rights.